openstack/project-config/REVIEWING.rst

 ==================

 For changes to projects, there should be support by the project team that is affected.
-A couple of projects have listed infra liasons at https://wiki.openstack.org/wiki/CrossProjectLiaisons#Infra .
-Changes should only merge when at least one of the infra liasons has given a +1.
+A couple of projects have listed infra liaisons at https://wiki.openstack.org/wiki/CrossProjectLiaisons#Infra .
+Changes should only merge when at least one of the infra liaisons has given a +1.
 For not-listed projects, there are no rules but it might be good to ask for review by PTL or cores of the repo depending on the change.